 What: A minimum price refers to the lowest price a seller is willing to make a sale at.
 Conversely, a maximum price is the target threshold for which a seller would like to realistically make a sale at the highest profit margin.

 Why: Whether or not a seller chooses to reprice manually or automatically, without setting a minimum price, the seller won’t know just how low they can set their products’ prices without having to worry about making a profit.
 This becomes very important for those who choose to reprice manually, since they will need to keep a very detailed history of their prices.

 Having a good understanding of minimum and maximum price formulation, along with the possible repricing strategies, makes for an ideal Amazon-selling framework.
-These principles set sellers up for a successful pricing strategy, which allows for the chance to win more buy boxes and sales.
+These principles set sellers up for a successful pricing strategy, which allows for the chance to win more Buy Boxes and drive more sales.

 Interested in experiencing what an automated repricing platform